-Logistics Section Cl nief Potential Designates Field or Plar nt Personnel Reports to Incident Commander CEOC Counterpart Logistics Support Lead Forms / Tools General: 201 Incident Briefing Form, 214a Individual Activity Log, 215 Operational Planning Worksheet As required / large scale incident: 205 Incident Radio Communications Plan, 206 Medical Plan, 208 Safety Plan Role Responsibilities The Logistics Section Ch responsible for providin services, people, and ma support of the incident. participate in the develo implementation of the I Action Plan (IAP) and su branches and units with Logistics Section.
-The Logistics Section ma into two Branches: g facilities, aterial in They opment and ncident pervise the in the across the response. • Ensures IT system • Establishes a link • Develops a 205 C Medical Unit: Provid • Provides first aid • Develops a 206 M Food Unit: Provides ns are operational.
-Service Branch: Response providing medical, IT, communications and foo responders during the re- Support Branch: Response sourcing and delivery of material and workers, and establishment / mainter facilities to support the Branches are normally et to assist with span of co When Branches are esta Branch Director reports the LSC. od to the esponse. nsible for the equipment, nd the nance of response. established ntrol. ublished, the strategies and tactics Orders all resourd Stores supplies for Maintains an inver- Facilities Unit: Respon- associated with the r Locates and lays Maintains the ICF Provides security Ground Support Unit equipment maintena Maintains resourd Provides fuel for ces required to keep the response going. or the incident. entory of supplies. onsible for the running of all facilities esponse. out the ICP and camps.
-P and camps at the ICP and camps. t: Provides transportation, fuel and once services. ce equipment.
-See complete Role Guide for further details.
-Digital version on is available e at The Pipeline .
+Logistics Section Cl nief Potential Designates Field or Plant Personnel Reports to Incident Commander CEOC Counterpart Logistics Support Lead Forms / Tools General: 201 Inciden 214a Individ t Briefing Form, lual Activity Log, onal Planning As required / large scale incident: 205 Incident Radio Communications Plan, 206 Medical Plan, 208 Safety Plan Role Responsibilities The Logistics Section Chief (LSC) is responsible for providing facilities, services, people, and material in support of the incident.
+They participate in the development and implementation of the Incident Action Plan (IAP) and supervise the branches and units within the Logistics Section.
+The Logistics Section may be divided into two Branches: Service Branch: Communications Unit: Deals with all communications issues across the response.
+Ensures IT systems are operational.
+Establishes a link with the CEOC.
+Develops a 205 Communications Plan if required for the IAP.
+Medical Unit: Provides medical services to the responders.
+Provides first aid and transportation to injured responders Develops a 206 Medical Plan if required for the IAP.
+Food Unit: Provides food to the responders.
+Food and water to all responders, in the ICP, the field and in into two Branches: Service Branch: Responsible for providing medical, IT, communications and food to the responders during the response.
+Support Branch: Responsible for the sourcing and delivery of equipment, material and workers, and the establishment / maintenance of facilities to support the response.
+Branches are normally established to assist with span of control.
+When Branches are established, the Branch Director reports directly to the LSC. camps.
+Support Branch: Supply Unit: Orders the resources required to deliver the strategies and tactics. • Orders all resources required to keep the response going. • Stores supplies for the incident. • Maintains an inventory of supplies.
+Facilities Unit: Responsible for the running of all facilities associated with the response. • Locates and lays out the ICP and camps. • Maintains the ICP and camps • Provides security at the ICP and camps.
+Ground Support Unit: Provides transportation, fuel and equipment maintenance services. • Maintains resource equipment. • Provides fuel for responders. • Provides transportation services for responders. plete Role Guide for f Digital version on is available e at The Pipeline .
 Hard l copies are available in the ICP.